thegenemyers/DAMAPPER/README.md

 are within given fraction of optimal are also reported, e.g. -n.95 reports all matches within 95% of the top match.

-For a given reference data base X and read block Y, damapper will produce the files Y.X.M\<i\>.las where i ranges from 1 to T where T is the number of specified threads.
+For a given reference data base X and read block Y, damapper produces the single file Y.X..las.
-Note carefully that the numbering starts at 1 and the order of X and Y is reversed from that on the command line (both of which are different than the conventions for daligner).
-The numbering starts at 1 so that the program LAcat can be used to concatenated the sorted contents of the NTHREAD files together into one result file.
+Note the order of X and Y is reversed from that on the command line (which is different than the conventions for daligner).
 The reversal of the order of the blocks emphasizes that in the result, the A-reads are the mapped reads, and the B-reads are contigs of the reference.
 Each file is sorted in order of the A-reads, and if a match is a chain of local alignments the